depaolim/wrun/README.md

 This piece of software enables the execution of code on a remote host without any authentication.
 This behaviour is "by definition" a "security hole".
-So you should use "wrun" only on a very reliable environment (ex. completely disconnected LAN)!
+So you should use "wrun" only on a very reliable environment! (ex. completely disconnected LAN ... and a "completely connected brain" (cit c8e)! )

 ## Tests